 Applies techniques of written and oral communications to business situations requiring problem solving and an understanding of human relations.
 Topics include written communications (letters, memoranda, and reports), oral communications (one-on-one and small group interactions and oral presentations), listening skills, nonverbal communications, and communication technology.
-Prerequisite: CIOS S101B and any one of the following: CIOS S160, ENGL S111 (C 2.00 or better), or CIOS Business English Placement Test.
+Prerequisite: CIOS S160 or ENGL S111 (C 2.00 or better), or CIOS Business English Placement Test; CIOS S101B is recommended.